Pi-Apps-Coders/files/CompileCommands/Apps/Minecraft Java Prism Launcher.md

   DESTDIR="$pkgdir" cmake --install . --component portable
   rm "${pkgdir}/usr/portable.txt"
   sed -i 's/-d "${LAUNCHER_DIR}"//g' "${pkgdir}/usr/PrismLauncher"
-  mkdir -p "${pkgdir}/usr/share/${pkgname}/plugins" "${pkgdir}/usr/share/${pkgname}/lib" "${pkgdir}/usr/share/${pkgname}/bin" "${pkgdir}/usr/share/${pkgname}/jars"
+  mkdir -p "${pkgdir}/usr/share/${installname}/plugins" "${pkgdir}/usr/share/${installname}/lib" "${pkgdir}/usr/share/${installname}/bin" "${pkgdir}/usr/share/${installname}/jars"
-  mv "${pkgdir}/usr/PrismLauncher" "${pkgdir}/usr/share/${pkgname}"
+  mv "${pkgdir}/usr/${installname}" "${pkgdir}/usr/share/${installname}/"
-  mv "${pkgdir}/usr/bin/${pkgname}" "${pkgdir}/usr/share/${pkgname}/bin"
+  mv "${pkgdir}/usr/bin/${pkgname}" "${pkgdir}/usr/share/${installname}/bin"
-  cd "${pkgdir}/usr/share/PrismLauncher"
+  cd "${pkgdir}/usr/share/${installname}"
+  mkdir -p ./share/${installname}/
+  mv ./qtlogging.ini ./share/${installname}/
-  mv ./*.jar "${pkgdir}/usr/share/${pkgname}/jars"
+  mv ./*.jar "${pkgdir}/usr/share/${installname}/jars"
   cd "${pkgdir}/usr/bin"
-  ln -s ../share/${pkgname}/PrismLauncher "${pkgname}" cd /opt/qt515/plugins
+  ln -s ../share/${installname}/PrismLauncher "${pkgname}" cd /opt/qt515/plugins
-  cp -r bearer egldeviceintegrations iconengines imageformats platforminputcontexts platforms platformthemes xcbglintegrations "${pkgdir}/usr/share/${pkgname}/plugins/" cd /opt/qt515/lib cp -P libQt5Core.so libQt5Core.so.5 libQt5Core.so.5.15 libQt5Core.so.5.15.2 libQt5DBus.so libQt5DBus.so.5 libQt5DBus.so.5.15 libQt5DBus.so.5.15.2 libQt5EglFSDeviceIntegration.so libQt5EglFSDeviceIntegration.so.5 libQt5EglFSDeviceIntegration.so.5.15 libQt5EglFSDeviceIntegration.so.5.15.2 libQt5EglFsKmsSupport.so libQt5EglFsKmsSupport.so.5 libQt5EglFsKmsSupport.so.5.15 libQt5EglFsKmsSupport.so.5.15.2 libQt5Gui.so libQt5Gui.so.5 libQt5Gui.so.5.15 libQt5Gui.so.5.15.2 libQt5Network.so libQt5Network.so.5 libQt5Network.so.5.15 libQt5Network.so.5.15.2 libQt5Svg.so libQt5Svg.so.5 libQt5Svg.so.5.15 libQt5Svg.so.5.15.2 libQt5Widgets.so libQt5Widgets.so.5 libQt5Widgets.so.5.15 libQt5Widgets.so.5.15.2 libQt5XcbQpa.so libQt5XcbQpa.so.5 libQt5XcbQpa.so.5.15 libQt5XcbQpa.so.5.15.2 libQt5Xml.so libQt5Xml.so.5 libQt5Xml.so.5.15 libQt5Xml.so.5.15.2 libQt5Concurrent.so libQt5Concurrent.so.5 libQt5Concurrent.so.5.15 libQt5Concurrent.so.5.15.2 libQt5NetworkAuth.so libQt5NetworkAuth.so.5 libQt5NetworkAuth.so.5.15 libQt5NetworkAuth.so.5.15.2 "${pkgdir}/usr/share/${pkgname}/lib/"
+  cp -r bearer egldeviceintegrations iconengines imageformats platforminputcontexts platforms platformthemes xcbglintegrations "${pkgdir}/usr/share/${installname}/plugins/" cd /opt/qt515/lib cp -P libQt5Core.so libQt5Core.so.5 libQt5Core.so.5.15 libQt5Core.so.5.15.2 libQt5DBus.so libQt5DBus.so.5 libQt5DBus.so.5.15 libQt5DBus.so.5.15.2 libQt5EglFSDeviceIntegration.so libQt5EglFSDeviceIntegration.so.5 libQt5EglFSDeviceIntegration.so.5.15 libQt5EglFSDeviceIntegration.so.5.15.2 libQt5EglFsKmsSupport.so libQt5EglFsKmsSupport.so.5 libQt5EglFsKmsSupport.so.5.15 libQt5EglFsKmsSupport.so.5.15.2 libQt5Gui.so libQt5Gui.so.5 libQt5Gui.so.5.15 libQt5Gui.so.5.15.2 libQt5Network.so libQt5Network.so.5 libQt5Network.so.5.15 libQt5Network.so.5.15.2 libQt5Svg.so libQt5Svg.so.5 libQt5Svg.so.5.15 libQt5Svg.so.5.15.2 libQt5Widgets.so libQt5Widgets.so.5 libQt5Widgets.so.5.15 libQt5Widgets.so.5.15.2 libQt5XcbQpa.so libQt5XcbQpa.so.5 libQt5XcbQpa.so.5.15 libQt5XcbQpa.so.5.15.2 libQt5Xml.so libQt5Xml.so.5 libQt5Xml.so.5.15 libQt5Xml.so.5.15.2 libQt5Concurrent.so libQt5Concurrent.so.5 libQt5Concurrent.so.5.15 libQt5Concurrent.so.5.15.2 libQt5NetworkAuth.so libQt5NetworkAuth.so.5 libQt5NetworkAuth.so.5.15 libQt5NetworkAuth.so.5.15.2 "${pkgdir}/usr/share/${installname}/lib/"

   # QT5 built by this PPA has external dependencies that can not be satisified by all desired distros.
 So we copy the required libs from the host (as well as any of their dependencies) and place them in the lib folder to be used by prism launcher